IDEC Sport: 2006-2014 Groupama 3

-Groupama 3 began her third attempt and on January 31, 2010.
-On March 20, 2010, she became the fastest boat to sail around the world and set a record of 48 days, 7 hours 44 minutes and 52 seconds, improving on Orange II's performance from 2005 by more than 2 days.
-She lost the record on January 7, 2012, to Banque Populaire V, a larger trimaran.
+Groupama 3 began her third attempt and on 31 January 2010.
+On 20 March 2010, she became the fastest boat to sail around the world and set a record of 48 days, 7 hours 44 minutes and 52 seconds, improving on Orange II's performance from 2005 by more than 2 days.
+She lost the record on 7 January 2012, to Banque Populaire V, a larger trimaran.

 In 2010, she was retrofitted for single-handed racing to take part of the transatlantic race Route du Rhum.
 In November 2010, Groupama 3 won the French single-handed transatlantic race Route du Rhum (between Brittany and Guadeloupe), with Frank Cammas at the helm, in 9 days and 14 hours, averaging 16.14 knots.